InfraMeshLabs/infra-worker/README.md

 InfraMesh defines the communication protocol.

-How AI inference is implemented is completely up to the Worker implementation.
+How inference is executed is entirely up to the Worker implementation.

 ---